goharbor/harbor/docs/user_guide_ova.md

 * **Public**: All users have the read privilege to a public project, it's convenient for you to share some repositories with others in this way.
 * **Private**: A private project can only be accessed by users with proper privileges.

 You can create a project after you signed in.
-Enabling the "Public" checkbox will make this project public.
+Enabling the "Public" checkbox makes the project public.

 ![create project](img/new_create_project.png)